sbrks/flashcards/README.md

 2. Version where user can generate their own content needs work.
 I have begun working on a separate form/localStorage project where users can enter questions and answers of their own.
 Once I solidify the logic I hope to connect this feature to the site.

-3. Eventually need to change the interface, and combine the two cards into one card, so that a user can click a button to see the front (question) and back (answer) to test themselves.
+3. Need to change the interface, and combine the two cards into one card, so that a user can click a button to see the front (question) and back (answer) to test themselves.
+Working version of this in progress.

 4. Refactor code - everything now lives in document.ready - would like to clean up/define all functions outside this

-5. Need to implement a way for user to keep track of their score and progress

-6. Implement spaced repitition calendar